Skip to Main Content

 Strict eligibility for the lowest rates

-With a nationwide footprint and a large branch network, U.S. Bank is a great option for auto loan borrowers who prefer the convenience of in-person customer service.
+With a nationwide footprint and a large branch network, U.S. Bank may appeal to auto loan borrowers who prefer the convenience of in-person customer service.

-U.S. Bank offers low rates and a good selection of repayment terms, and applicants can receive approval the same day they apply.
-The bank also boasts a special discount for users who already have a U.S. Bank personal checking or savings account.
+U.S. Bank offers a selection of repayment terms, and applicants can receive approval the same day they apply.
+The bank has a special discount for users who already have a U.S. Bank personal checking or savings account.
+However, other national banks, such as Bank of America, offer better starting rates.

 Do you qualify?